 One downfall of Google’s decision to focus on Responsive Display Ads is that they simply do not work for everyone.
 With limitations on images and text areas, some companies may not be able to get everything on the ad that they require.

 Let’s say a bank wants to do an ad on low-rate car loans, but they are legally required to feature a disclosure that has 200-characters.
 Responsive display ads simply won’t work.
 There is no way to guarantee the entire disclosure will show and thus the ad will not be able to run.
 And that’s perfectly fine!
 Chances are if an ad is going to struggle to contain everything needed for the ad to show, then the ad would not have worked well

 If you need help determining whether a Google Responsive Display Ad campaign is right for your business, just drop us a message and we can work together on figuring out what’s best for you.

 Like the famous Sam Cooke song goes, “A Change is Gonna Come”, and just like the album’s title says, “Ain’t That Good News”.
 While this new display ad format has more restrictions than most are used to, by following our best practices, you should find Responsive Display Ads are more efficient and just as (if not more) effective.

 How Can AdShark Marketing Help?

 Let us know in the comments if you have any questions or any tips and tricks of your own!

-Need help getting started with digital marketing or running Responsive Display Ad campaigns?
+Need help getting started with ecommerce marketing, digital marketing or running Responsive Display Ad campaigns?
 We have a team of hungry experts ready to run and design your Responsive Google Display Ad Campaign.
 Get in touch with us and let’s see how we can work together!